Reliable Deck Repairs for Seguin Homes

 How much should deck repairs cost?

 Factors such as wood versus composite materials, square footage, and accessibility of the deck all affect the price.
-A licensed contractor may charge more initially, but their work usually follows code and holds up better.
+Choosing a licensed pro often costs more than a handyman, yet provides code compliant, longer lasting results.

 Can a handyman repair a deck?

-When it comes to bigger jobs like joist replacement, new posts, or stair rebuilds, you’re better off with an insured contractor such as San Antonio Deck and Fence Works.
+However, for larger repairs—such as replacing support posts, joists, or stairs—it’s often better to hire an insured and registered contractor like San Antonio Deck and Fence Works with experience in deck construction.
 Many handymen lack the specialized tools, proper insurance, or code knowledge that complex deck work requires.

 For safety critical repairs, hiring a pro guarantees code compliance and lasting results.
 A good rule of thumb: hire a handyman for replacing a board or two but larger fixes can involve hazards the professionals at San Antonio Deck and Fence Works will know about repairing properly.